himanshunegi0/TaskX2/README.md

-# NexStep: Enhanced React Productivity Dashboard: Habit Tracker, To-Do List & Pomodoro Timer
+# Taskx: Enhanced React Productivity Dashboard: Habit Tracker, To-Do List & Pomodoro Timer

 Enhanced React Productivity Dashboard combines a Habit Tracker, To-Do List, and Pomodoro Timer into a single, streamlined application.
 Designed for efficiency and ease of use, it's the perfect tool for anyone looking to improve their productivity and focus.